friedaxvictoria/procedural_shader_framework/documentation/docs/engines/unity/tutorials/safetyBuoy.md

 > To keep the visual results of the ShaderGraph a bit clearer, all nodes were folded and do not show the visual preview.

+Once the UPM ist installed, find the shader with a corresponding scene at `Packages/com.tudresden.proceduralshaderframeworkpackage/Samples~/Safety Buoy`.

 ---

 ## Step-by-Step